tawnkramer/tflite_server/README.md

 # tflite_server #

-A lightweight executable that will serve TFlite model inferencing over zmq socket
+A lightweight executable that will serve TFlite model inferencing over zmq socket.

 ### Goals ###

 Create a small application that is quick to start up, and serves inferences needs of other processes that need low latency response.
 This starts up much faster than an equivalent python code and can be built easier on low cpu devices like the raspberry pi zero.

+ZMQ is easy to use in a variety of languages, esp python, and makes for easy integration.
+No need to install tensorflow on the destination machine.
+This is designed primarily for RaspberryPi B/B+/A+/Zero.

+With python, you can launch this executable as a subprocess and open a socket to use it.
+Even serve a model from one machine to another with sockets. fits many use cases.

 ### Setup ###